w3f/Grants-Program/applications/zk-rollups.md

 * **FTE:**  1
 * **Costs:** 0.40 BTC

-Third step will be to prepare Dockerfile and tutorial.
-In order for developer to setup the environment and try to run example commands, we need to prepare Dockerfile and tutorial.
+Our third step is to prepare Dockerfile and tutorial.
+In order for developers to setup the environment and try to run example commands, we need to prepare Dockerfile and tutorial.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |